 The City was incorporated in 1914 as a charter-law municipality governed by a five-member city council elected at large.
 Napa's original boundaries spanned approximately 1.1 square miles in size and generally extended clockwise from Lincoln Avenue, Soscol Avenue, Elm Street, and York Street.
-Napa's incorporation population was estimated at approximately 4,000 and modestly grew thereafter as the economy transitioned towards more industrial uses and highlighted by the establishment of several tanneries and flour mills.
+Napa's incorporation population was estimated at 4,000 and modestly grew thereafter as the economy transitioned towards more industrial uses and highlighted by the establishment of several tanneries and flour mills.
 This gradual growth eventually expanded Napa's boundary by the end of the 1930s to extend from Pueblo Avenue to the north and Imola Avenue to the south with an estimated population of 7,700.

 Ambitious development policies enacted in the 1940s positioned Napa to become a large regional metropolitan community in step with growth trends throughout the San Francisco Bay Area.
 Markedly, and over the next forty years, Napa's population growth rate continually exceeded the statewide average as wartime operations at nearby Basalt Rock and Mare Island created thousands of new jobs and demand for new housing; the latter of which were accommodated in Napa with the annexation and development of Westwood in the 1940s followed by the Bel Aire and Devita areas in the 1950s and produced a population of 22,200 by 1960.
 Napa anticipated additional growth would occur through the end of the century and codified these expectations with the adoption of its first General Plan in 1969.
-The inaugural General Plan, which paralleled growth expectations codified a decade earlier by the County of Napa, contemplated Napa expanding north to Ragatz Lane and east to Wooden Valley Road by 1990 and result in a total population of 150,000.

-&lt;sup>5 A notable exception with regards to the delivery of local municipal services involves wastewater, which is provided by the Napa Sanitation District.
+5 A notable exception with regards to the delivery of local municipal services involves wastewater, which is provided by the Napa Sanitation District.

-&lt;sup>6 Napa was originally incorporated in 1872 as a general-law municipality.
+6 Napa was originally incorporated in 1872 as a general-law municipality.